TheCellule/python-bleson/README.rst

 Currently in an early Alpha stage.

-Only the Observing and Scanning roles are currently implemented amnd not necessarily fully on each platform, in summary:
+Only the Observing and Scanning roles are currently implemented and are not necessarily complete on each platform, in summary:

 Linux:      Observing and Advertising works, it is the most functional of all 3 platforms.